 WAG physically rescued several very ill, abused young dogs from the garbage dump at Loutraki, a wealthy seaside resort some 80 kilometers from Athens.
 Loutrakis claim to fame is a popular gambling casino.
 Infamous is the town dump which doubles as Loutrakis municipal animal shelter.

 It is despicable as are the indifferent officials of the town, (partners in the casino).
 Words cannot describe the condition of the animals.
 At the moment WAG found, the words cannot describe the misery, pain and desolation that was witnessed.
 A happy ending for these rescued creatures, WAG has provided veterinary treatment for the rescued dogs and foster care with loving families.
 They were medicated, loved, spoiled, fattened up and re-homed.
-But, what about the tens of thousand left behind?
+But, what about the tens of thousand justify behind?

 During her days stay in Greece, Marijo had daily meetings with animal rights activists and phone conferences with wonderful people nation wide; the only members of Greek society who seem to care about her tormented animals.
 Sadly these human bastions of animal rights continue to be ridiculed, slandered, intimidated and marginalized by citizens and government officials alike, and some of their actions appear to be governed by fear.
 The Greek e-zine, Tetrapodologein has made a vicious mockery of their compassion.